1EdTech/openbadges-specification/profiles/trustedcredential/v1p0/impl/recommended-practices.md

 When creator metadata is included, issuers SHOULD:

 - clearly distinguish between the issuing organization and the creator of the achievement definition;
 - identify creators using stable identifiers where possible, using the same identifier for an instituion in `issuer.id` and `creator.id`.
-Institutions should use the same `Profile` information in `issuer` and `creator`.
+Institutions appearing as creators SHOULD have the same metadata expressed about them as if that institution appeared as the issuer.
 - maintain consistency in creator metadata practices across credentials.
 - include creator metadata when external organizations, employers, faculty, or industry experts contributed significantly to the achievement definition or assessment design; and